Your Practice. Your Way.

 Advantages:

-• More personalized, high-touch service than national wirehouses
+• More personalized, high-touch service than some national wirehouses

 • Often stronger local market knowledge and community presence